Our Club and Our Members’

 Click here to see the station honoring the program with a $35,000 “Champions-in-Action” award.

-Dedicated volunteers were on hand to load a 40-foot container with collected medical supplies and equipment to a hospital in Liberia, following a Project C.U.R.E. assessment.
+Dedicated volunteers were on hand to load a 40-foot container with collected medical supplies and equipment to a hospital in Liberia.

 When our club was presented with the opportunity in 2014 to foster a humanitarian project that could reduce suffering and deaths worldwide, we took the steps necessary to help establish an eastern collection and distribution warehouse for Project C.U.R.E., the nation’s largest distributor of donated medical materials and equipment.
 It began shipping containers in 2016.
 In June, 2024 this 60,000 square foot facility in Jennersville, PA launched its 100th seagoing container and achieved a benchmark goal of sustainability.